-Bryce Harper Booed By Phillies Fans After 0-for-4 Night
+Bryce Harper Booed By Phillies Fans After 0-For-4 Night

 But now, with the right fielder in something of a slump, the boos have come out for real.

-Per NBC Sports Philly, Harper was unmistakably booed Tuesday night, after he struck out in the eighth inning of the team’s 3-1 loss to the Detroit Tigers.
-The Phillies, as a team, had only four hits in the game, per ESPN.com, and Harper went 0-for-4 to lower his batting average to.240.
+Per NBC Sports Philly, Harper was unmistakably booed Tuesday night after he struck out in the eighth inning of the team’s 3-1 loss to the Detroit Tigers.
+The Phillies, as a team, had only four hits in the game, per ESPN, and Harper went 0-for-4 to lower his batting average to 0.240.
 Harper also made an error in the field, also in the eighth inning.

 The player has struggled of late, with the exception of a five-hit game against the Colorado Rockies on April 19.

-Harper did not criticize the fans for booing him, and said postgame that he probably would have done the same thing.
+Harper did not criticize the fans for booing him and said postgame that he probably would have done the same thing.

 “It’s not fun to lose, not fun to watch when you’re playing that way,” Harper said, per NBC Sports Philly. “(I was) 0 for 4 with two punchies.
 I’m probably thinking the same thing walking back to the dugout.”